 There is no cap of the number of Visiting Research Fellowships we award, but we expect to appoint about three annually.
 IES encourages and welcomes applications from researchers at a relatively early stage of their careers.

 Fellowship applications are invited from 1 February - 1 March each year.
 Appointments will be made by a committee drawn from the Institute’s external Advisory Council, chaired by Professor Dinah Birch of the University of Liverpool, as well as senior IES staff and Fellows.
-Candidates will be notified of the outcome of their application by 15 March or as soon as possible thereafter.
+Candidates will be notified of the outcome of their application by the end of March.
 All Fellows will be required to produce a short annual report of their activities as they contribute to research in English and the work of the IES.

 Please fill in the application form, along with a short letter of application indicating suitability for the role, and a short (no more than 4 page) CV which should include details of posts held (if relevant), publications and grants and awards.
 Please send these to the Institute Administrator.

 We also ask you to arrange for two letters of reference to be sent independently by referees to the same address to coincide with receipt of the application.